murphy-25/bagelrybox/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npm run deploy`

+Runs the predeploy and deploy scripts defined in package.json to run.
+The predeploy script will build a distributable version of the React app and store it in a folder named build.
+Then, the deploy script will push the contents of that folder to a new commit on the gh-pages branch of the Github repository, creating that branch if it doesn't already exist.
+Github Pages will automatically detect that a new commit has been added to the gh-pages branch of the Github repository.
+Once it detects that, it will begin serving the files that make up that commit.

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**